Please see below a number of questions that we get asked regularly, in relation to children matters during divorce and separation.

 Can I stop contact?

-Even where a party has PR, there is no automatic right to them having contact with a child.
+Even where a party has Parental Responsibility, there is no automatic right to them having contact with a child.
 This does not mean that contact should or can be stopped.
 Contact should only be stopped where there are serious welfare concerns and you seek advice from social services or solicitors.
 Any decision to stop contact must weigh up the risk of harm to the child should contact take place and the risk of harm to the child if they do not spend time with their other parent.

 Any decision to stop contact must be child focused and not due to any personal reasons/issues between you and the other parent.